jojoelfe/deco_lace_template_matching_manuscript/README.md

 <!-- usage note: edit this section. -->

-This manuscript describes how to use the Defocs-Corrected Large-Area Cryo-EM (DeCo-LACE) technique to find biomolecules in lamella.
+This manuscript describes how to use the Defocus-Corrected Large-Area Cryo-EM (DeCo-LACE) technique to find biomolecules in lamella.

 ## Figure Outline